icon Effective Diversity Training Methods | HRDQ

 Effective Diversity Training Methods

 Did you know that there are up to five generations in today’s workforce?
 Nearly one-third of the workforce consists of people of color, and nearly one-half of employees are women.
 These statistics continue to evolve as businesses begin to accept and understand the basic necessity for diversity.
 To ensure inclusion within your company, it’s imperative to adopt effective diversity training methods.
-Your employees need to learn how to respectfully affirm and interact with those of different backgrounds.
+Your employees need to uncover their unconscious biases and learn how to respectfully affirm and interact with those of different backgrounds.

 To understand the best ways to train your employees in diversity, you must first understand why it matters: